Links on Android Authority may earn us a commission. Learn more.

 We’ve compiled a list of the ten best free movies on YouTube from different genres, including comedy, action, and drama.
 But keep in mind that they are not available in every country.
 Like Netflix, YouTube has location restrictions, likely due to licensing rights.
 So if you can’t watch any of the movies on this list, you’ll need to connect to the internet via a VPN server in the US.

-Also, Google has recently added some free YouTube TV series to watch, and you can check out our picks for the best ones to binge-watch at the link below.
+Also, Google has recently added some free YouTube TV series to watch, and you can check them out as well.

 The best free movies on YouTube